RonanHenne/RonanHenne/README.md

 - 👋 Hi, I’m @RonanHenne
-- 👀 I’m in an In-House Technical recruiter at AJ Bell in Manchester
+- 👀 I’m a Technical recruiter at AJ Bell in Manchester
 - ⏩ A list of our live roles can be found here: https://www.ajbell.co.uk/careers/vacancies
 - 📫 You can reach me on ronan.hennelly@ajbell.co.uk